Mirgen/web_cms/README.md

 Modules
 ---------------------------------------------------------
-- available web modules, which you can use to build your web site
+Available web modules, which you can use to build your web site.

 1. Text on your web
 2. Contact form
 3. Guestbook